Selltowitz/p4/README.md

 # P4

 ## Description
-This git repo focuses on [P4_16 (Programming Protocol-Independent Packet Processors)](https://p4.org/)
+This git repo focuses on [P4_16 (Programming Protocol-Independent Packet Processors)](https://p4.org/).

 It is connected to a [research program](https://www.ifaf-berlin.de/projekte/nettraffic-p4/) at the [Hochschule für Technik und Wirtschaft Berlin (HTW Berlin)](https://htw-berlin.de) by [Prof. Dr. Thomas Scheffler](https://github.com/tscheffl) and my own Bachelor thesis ["Aufbau einer Lernplattform zur Programmiersprache P4"](https://github.com/Selltowitz/p4/blob/main/Aufbau_einer_Lernplattform_zur_Programmiersprache_P4.pdf).

 I created 6 exercices on the [P4-VM](https://github.com/p4lang/tutorials) of the P4 Language Consortium using Mininet.
 3 of those exercices have been successfully ported to real hardware (Edgecore Wedge 100BF-32X with Intel Tofino1).
-The main focus of those exercices is getting an "easier" start into the programming language and will be explained the exercice folder.
+The main focus of those exercices is getting an "easier" start into the programming language and will be explained in the associated exercice folder.

 ## Under construction
 Confidentiality checks for my bachelor thesis were approved at the end of May 2023, so I firstly wanted to upload my P4 code here.